 The Oyster City Project (2011-2016) is a constellation of initiatives drawing attention to the relationship between urban life and marine ecology.
 A collaboration between Meredith Drum and Rachel Stevens, the project traces vectors between social, economic and ecological systems, and engages people, playfully, with the ever evolving NY Harbor and surrounding estuaries.

-One component of the larger project is the Oyster City AR App, an augmented reality walking tour and game featuring 3D objects and text in real space visible with an iOS device; the app highlights the history and future of oysters in NYC.
-It was created with Palimpsest, an AR software developed by Phoenix Toews.
+One component of the larger project is the Oyster City AR app, an augmented reality walking tour and game featuring 3D objects and text in real space visible with an iOS device; It was created using Palimpsest, an AR development platform developed by programer/artist Phoenix Toews.

 As Oyster City, Drum and Stevens also produced the sister project Fish Stories Community Cookbook, which was funded and supported by Paths to Pier 42.
 Fish Stories Community Cookbook is a collection of stories, recipes, drawings and ecological information contributed by residents of the Lower East Side.
 To learn more about Fish Stories click here